Go plum crazy

-Upside-down cakes are an old-fashioned favorite that never go out of style.
-“Like many others, this was my first attempt at an upside-down cake, and I have to say the recipe is very straightforward and easy to follow.” — KB
+Upside-down cakes are old-fashioned favorites that never go out of style.
+"Like many others, this was my first attempt at an upside-down cake, and I have to say the recipe is very straightforward and easy to follow." -- KB

 If you can turn on an oven, you can make this.
 And imagine how incredible your kitchen's going to smell while the plums are baking with orange juice, brown sugar, cinnamon, nutmeg, and cardamom.
 There's a touch of cumin in there, too, just to spice things up.
 Serve warm over ice cream or pound cake, or with roasted meats.

 This fun-to-say dessert is a light and fluffy mousse-like treat.
-You can chill it in individual glasses so everyone can ooh and aah at the lovely color.
+You can chill and serve it in individual glasses so everyone can ooh and aah at the lovely color.

 Jamie Northern, who submitted this 5-star recipes, comments, "The Damson plum makes a tart, flavorful, soft-setting jam that is a rich, deep wine-colored spread for cookies, waffles, bread, or anything else, really.
 Cardamom adds an unusual and subtle perfume to these preserves."
 If you're new to canning, you'll appreciate these tips.